 - A. Alcohol may not be possessed, stored or consumed by any person under the age of 21. - B. Consuming alcoholic beverages in the South Village is not permitted, regardless of age.
-Guests, regardless of their age, may not consume alcohol inside residents' bedrooms, South Village, or the surrounding areas. - C. Providing alcohol to anyone under 21 is prohibited. - D. Under no circumstances are alcoholic beverages to be consumed in public areas or Cal State LA apartments that have been designated as under-21 spaces.
+Guests, regardless of their age, may not consume alcohol inside residents' bedrooms, South Village lounges/common areas, or the surrounding areas. - C. Providing alcohol to anyone under 21 is prohibited. - D. Under no circumstances are alcoholic beverages to be consumed in public areas or Cal State LA apartments that have been designated as under-21 spaces.
 This includes balconies, landings, the Community Center, recreation areas, sidewalks, etc., except when approved as outlined in the California State University, Los Angeles, Administrative Procedures regarding Alcoholic Beverages (#019).
 For more information, visit Administrative Manual Policies and Procedures. - E. Detectable intoxication of Licensees or guests, and/or the inability to exercise care for one's own safety and/or the safety of others is prohibited. - F. Games of chance, drinking games, contests, and other activities that induce, encourage, or result in the rapid consumption of alcohol are prohibited.
 This includes, but is not limited to, Quarters, Flip Cup or King's Cup.
 Simulating drinking games using water, soda or other soft drinks is also prohibited. - G. Kegs, bulk containers, beer bongs and devices designed for rapid consumption of alcohol are prohibited. - H. Possession of visible containers on which alcoholic beverage insignias appear, whether opened or closed (e.g., cups, cans, bottles, cases/boxes), is prohibited anywhere within or on grounds immediately adjacent to the Housing and Residence Life facilities except in an assigned over-21 apartment when the door is closed, and the alcoholic beverage cannot be detected from outside the apartment.
-If alcohol possession or consumption can be detected from outside the apartment, it is considered public, visible and in violation of this policy. - I. Violation of any other regulation while under the influence of alcohol is considered an additional infraction of Housing and Residence Life's regulations. - J. Providing, selling or causing to be sold an alcoholic beverage to another person is prohibited.
+If alcohol

-- K. Hosting a gathering with multiple apartments primarily for the consumption of alcoholic beverages where people move from one apartment to another is prohibited.
-This regulation applies even if all apartments involved are over-21 and within allowable guest limits. - L. Residents found in violation of the aforementioned policies regarding alcohol use will be asked to dispose of any alcohol present.
+- possession or consumption can be detected from outside the apartment, it is considered public, visible and in violation of this policy. - I. Violation of any other regulation while under the influence of alcohol is considered an additional infraction of Housing and Residence Life's regulations. - J. Providing, selling or causing to be sold an alcoholic beverage to another person is prohibited. - K. Hosting a gathering with multiple apartments primarily for the consumption of alcoholic beverages where people move from one apartment to another is prohibited.
+This regulation applies even if all apartments involved are over-21 and within allowable guest limits. - L. Residents found in violation of the aforementioned policies regarding alcohol use will be asked to dispose of any alcohol present. - M. The Family Education Rights and Privacy Act (FERPA) permits a college or university to let parents of students under the age of 21 know when the student has violated any law or policy concerning the use or possession of alcohol or a controlled substance.